jimdigriz/bpf-sql/README.md

 Of course this results in some constraints.

-Treat the dataset as a spreadsheet where each column is an integer metric (use a [map](http://en.wikipedia.org/wiki/Associative_array) for strings) and represented by a separate file.
+Treat the data set as a spreadsheet where each column is an integer metric (use a [map](http://en.wikipedia.org/wiki/Associative_array) for strings) and represented by a separate file.
 Each rows is a record where its metrics are found at the same location in each file.
 This results in all the files having the same length and of course record count.

 # Preflight